 - ½ Cup Ground Sausage Make sure you are using a gluten-free sausage.

-- In s skillet over medium-high heat, brown your gluten-free sausage, and it is in crumbles.½ Cup Ground Sausage
+- In a skillet over medium-high heat, brown your gluten-free sausage until it is in crumbles.½ Cup Ground Sausage

 - Remove it from the pan and set it aside.